DataDog/integrations-core/statsd/README.md

 ### Configuration

-1. Edit the `statsd.d/conf.yaml` in the `conf.d/` folder at the root of your Agent's directory.
+1. Edit the `statsd.d/conf.yaml` in the `conf.d/` folder at the root of your Agent's configuration directory.
 See the [sample statsd.d/conf.yaml][2] for all available configuration options:

     ```yaml
         init_config: